A Public Sculpture of the legendary Regency Lesbian Miss Anne Lister AKA 'Gentleman Jack'

 I shall share the development of this maquette and the future life sized statue on this page.
-The maquette is progressing well, and my main task is to finish making the mini Anne Lister and her two bases, and have them cast in patinated foundry bronze to show to the Arts Committee at the University of York for their approval.
+The maquette is progressing well, and my main task is to finish making the mini Anne Lister and her two bases, and have them cast in patinated foundry bronze to show to the York City Council and York Civic Trust for their approval.
 If you'd like to help this project, you can make a donation of any size through my Go Fund Me here or via PayPal

-If you would like to buy one of the finished limited edition maquettes of Anne Lister in the spring of 2020, on the smaller base as illustrated, I am taking pre-orders now.
+If you would like to buy one of the finished limited edition maquettes of Anne Lister in the summer of 2021, I am taking pre-orders now.
 The finished maquette will cost £2,150 and measures 25cm x 20cm x 13cm, (10" x 8" x 5").
 The early parts of the edition are the most collectable and will be given on a first come first served basis.
 50% up front (£1,075) secures your number of the edition.
 Much of the money made from the sales of the Anne Lister maquettes will go towards the cost of making the life sized version.
 You can enquire about purchasing a limited edition here.

 I'm currently working on Anne Lister's skirts requiring her to have to stand on her head while I refine the shape and smoothness of the folds.
 This is also a strain on her arms which is why one is bent where it shouldn't be and another has been temporarily removed for it's own safety.
 Eventually she will be polished and smooth all over prior to having a mould made and casting in bronze, using the lost wax process.